 House Rules and Chores

-- Assigned Chores: Residents of sober living homes usually share responsibilities for maintaining the house.
+- Assigned chores – Residents of sober living homes usually share the responsibility of maintaining the house.
 This can include cleaning, cooking, taking out the trash, or other household tasks.

 Zero Tolerance Policy

-- No Aggressive Behavior: Physical or verbal aggression, including threats, violence, or any form of harassment, is usually strictly prohibited at sober homes.
-Violating this rule often results in immediate eviction.
+- No aggressive behavior – Physical or verbal aggression, including threats, violence, or any form of harassment, is usually strictly prohibited at sober homes and can result in eviction.

-- Respect for Fellow Residents: Respectful interactions with housemates and staff is expected.
+- Respect for fellow residents – Respectful interactions with housemates and staff are expected.
 Residents are encouraged to support each other in their recovery journey and any form of bullying or mistreatment is grounds for dismissal.

 Employment and Daily Responsibilities